httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 --- abstract

-This document defines the Proxy-Status HTTP header field to convey the details of intermediary handling of responses, including generated errors.
+This document defines the Proxy-Status HTTP field to convey the details of intermediary handling of responses, including generated errors.

 --- note_Note_to_Readers